moratodpg/conbal/README.md

-# ConBatch-BAL: Batch Bayesian Active Learning under Budget Constraints
+# ConBAL: Benchmarking Batch Active Learning under Budget Constraints

-This repository contains the code for running **active learning** experiments under **batch budget constraints**.
+This repository contains the code for running **batch active learning** experiments under **budget constraints**.

-In ConBatch-BAL, you can:
+In Con-BAL, you can:

 - Reproduce the results presented in the paper.
-- Test ConBatch-BAL strategies on a the available real-world building datasets or a dataset of your choice.
+- Test heuristic strategies integrated with widely used acquisition functions on the available real-world building datasets or a dataset of your choice.
-- Develop a new active learning strategy and test it against ConBatch BAL strategies or the implemented random selection baseline.
+- Develop a new active learning strategy and test it against the existing strategies or the implemented random selection baseline.

 ## Installation
 The code has been implemented and tested on Python 3.9.
 Please install the requirements file to include the required dependencies.